MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-app.md

     :::image type="content" source="media/use-a-custom-prompt-in-app/insert-menu.png" alt-text="Screenshot of adding data and a data source to your prompt.":::

 1. On the left pane, Select **label1** > **Text** (the property).
-1. In the formula bar, enter `result.text`.
+1. In the formula bar, enter `result.text`
 1. Select **Save**.

 ## Test your app